Also known as: Municipalization, What the city of Boulder calls the muni

 What is it?

-Boulder’s attempt to create its own, city-owned electric utility by buying the existing system (power lines and poles, transformers, substations — all the parts it takes to run a utility) from Xcel Energy, the company that currently provides power to Boulder.
+Boulder’s attempt to create its own, city-owned electric utility by buying the existing system (power lines and poles, transformers, substations — all the parts it takes to run a utility) from Xcel Energy, a publicly traded utility company based in Minnesota.
+Energy, the company that currently provides power to Boulder.

 Where are we now?

 Since Xcel doesn’t want to sell its system, Boulder is attempting to condemn Xcel’s assets in court.
 The state has signed off; federal regulators have yet to approve a portion of the process.
 The city is working to produce a final, full estimate of how much it will cost to buy Xcel’s system, which it will present to voters.

 Simultaneously, city and Xcel officials negotiated a settlement that would end Boulder’s attempts to condemn Xcel’s assets and form a city utility.
 Boulder would sign a A legal agreement between a power provider and customer (in this case, Xcel and Boulder) governing t... agreement with Xcel; the city hasn’t been “in franchise” with the company since January 2011.

 Should Boulder keep going in its attempts to acquire Xcel’s system or settle with Xcel and re-enter into a franchise agreement with the company?

 Boulder has long been unhappy with the level of renewables Xcel was providing to the city.
 The idea of a municipal (city-owned) utility was discussed as early as 2005.
 Voters in November 2010 decided to end the franchise agreement with Xcel.

 Not much changed, practically speaking, when Boulder went out of franchise (they did miss out on Burying power lines underground.
 This reduces outages, which are often caused by trees, etc. falling...; see more below).
 State law requires the company to keep providing electricity outside of a franchise agreement.